LucieLeBriquer/webserv/notes.md

 - `sin_addr` = address for the socket (for example `inet_addr("127.0.0.1")` or const like `INADDR_ANY`)

 ### connect
+TO FILL

 ### inet_addr
+TO FILL

 ### setsockopt
+TO FILL

 ### getsockname
+TO FILL

 ### fcnt
+TO FILL

 -----------------
 ## HTTP requests methods